Comparing Fixed-Rate vs. Adjustable-Rate Mortgages

 Let's consider an example.
 Say you researched types of ARM loans and chose to go with a 5/1 ARM.
 The introductory fixed rate lasts for five years, while the remaining 25 years will fluctuate based on indexes and margins.

-Today's homeowners tend to shy away from ARMs because of the uncertainty after the introductory period ends.
 The good news is that these loans come with caps limiting how much and how often your rate and payment can change.
 We encourage you to learn more about the basics of ARMs by talking to an experienced mortgage consultant.

 ARM pros and cons